rluetzner/minio-list-debug/README.md

 ### What about the Goroutines that were there?

 I commented all of them out, because the code runs synchronously anyway.
-I've had them in place, but I don't think that it should affect the runtime significantly.
+I've kept them in place, but I don't think that it should affect the runtime significantly.

+I also ran into some trouble where the code would either return an incorrect count or deadlock.
+The deadlock occurred because the main routine was waiting for a separate counting Goroutine.
+The counting routine blocked and waited for input from the channel and would not unblock, even when the channel was closed.

+Rather than fixing this, I opted to comment out the code and do everything synchronously.

 ### What about error handling?